 If you have a spouse or partner that is also interested and willing to try this activity I highly suggest including them for at least part of this time.
 You are going to be a more powerful agent of change in your family together and you can support each other in remembering who you each are outside of your family system and how each of you can bring in more of that.

-Action: Create 20 minutes of time and space every day during a family gathering where you can re-center yourself.
+Action: Create 20 minutes of time and space twice a day during a family gathering where you can re-center yourself.
 Use the list of re-centering activities above if you need ideas.

 4. Release Your Preconceived Notions and Create One-On-One Time

 Just in the same way that family members hold outdated ideas and concepts about who you are, which you can end up conforming to, you have outdated ideas about them.
 This is especially true with siblings but also applies to parents.
 You can take action on this by simply repeating this phrase each morning, “I now release and dissolve all concepts, ideas, and preconceived notions of who my family is and open to seeing them as they truly are.”
 You may find some startling results.

 Another way to begin to see your family members for the people they are instead of the people they were is to spend some one-on-one time with them.
 Simply, asking to go on a short walk with a family remember–while perhaps practicing some active listening–can reveal new and refreshing aspects of who they are outside of the system.

 Action: Practice releasing your concepts about your family through repeating the phrase, “I now release and dissolve all concepts, ideas, and preconceived notions of who my family is and open to seeing them as they truly are,” twice each morning before you encounter our family, and through creating one-on-one time at least once a day.